The First Blast of the Trumpet Against the Monstruous Regiment of Women: Content

 The First Blast contained four main counterarguments to John Calvin's arguments.
-First, Knox argued that while God had given authority to biblical female leaders, Deborah and Huldah, God had not given that authority to any female in the 16th century.
+First, Knox argued that while God had given authority to biblical female leaders, Deborah (judge of pre-monarchic Israel) and Huldah (a prophetess), God had not given that authority to any female in the 16th century AD.
 Elaborating, Knox stated that the only similarity Queen Mary had with Deborah and Huldah was their gender.
 This was not sufficient to Knox.
 Furthermore, Deborah and Huldah did not claim the right to pass on their authority, but the queens did.

 One of Calvin's arguments was that gynarchy was acceptable since Moses had sanctioned the daughters of Zelophehad to receive an inheritance.
 Knox refuted this second point in The First Blast by pointing out that receiving an inheritance was not equivalent to gaining a civil office.
 The daughters were also required to marry within their tribe while Mary I had married Philip II of Spain.

-Calvin had told Knox that Mary I's rule was sanctioned because parliament and the general public had agreed to it.
+Calvin had told Knox that Mary I's rule was sanctioned because Parliament and the general public had agreed to it.
 Knox countered this in The First Blast by stating that it did not matter if man agreed to the rule if God did not agree to it as well.

 The fourth point that Knox disagreed with Calvin on was accepting of gynarchy because it was a national custom.
 Knox conversely believed that Biblical authority and God's will made Calvin's argument invalid.

 The First Blast concluded by using a biblical metaphor to call the nobility to action and remove the queen from the throne.
 In the Bible, Jehoiada, representing Knox, had instructed the rulers of the people to depose Athaliah, who represented Mary I. The Jews then executed the high priest of Baal, who represented Stephen Gardiner.
 It was clear that Knox was calling for the removal of Queen Mary I. He may have even been demanding that she be executed.

 While many Christians in the 16th century believed it was their Christian duty to always follow their monarch, Knox believed it was worse for a Christian to follow a ruler that was evil.
 He claimed that, if needed, a rebellion should take place to dethrone her.
 Many people in Scotland agreed with Knox that it was not natural for women to rule but they did not agree with his belief that the queens should be replaced.
 Because of Knox's bold call to action, his contemporaries began to consider Knox as a revolutionary.